mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research. -->

-There are several developments which had significant influence over the changing shape of provision on UK digital-focused education in schools.
+There are several developments which had significant influence over the My engagement with game creation via coding stemmed a consultation with home educators via EdLab partnership work.
+To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest in games like Minecraft to start to do computer coding.
+As I began to investigate games as a medium to explore and create as a playful educational experiencechanging shape of provision on UK digital-focused education in schools.
 The first is Google leader Eric Schmidt's speech as a MacTaggart lecture in Edinburgh in 2011 to [@robinson_eric_2011].
 This lecture critique the current provision, .
 It advocated for changes including ....

 The second was a report "Shut Down or Restart?" by the Royal Society (RSA)  [the_royal_society_shut_2012] released in early 2012.
 The report recommended steering the ICT curriculum towards computer science and programming, proding funding professional development and a greater inclusivity in computing education, and increased partnership work with computing professionals.
 In the same week Michael Gove an announced the scrapping the ICT curriclum [gove_michael_2012].